What It Means to Inherit Property through Joint Tenancy in Oklahoma

 How do I file an Affidavit and a death certificate?

-I’ve prepared a blank form for an Affidavit of Surviving Joint Tenant, that you can fill out, and take to the county clerk, along with a certified copy of the decedent’s death certificate.
-Click here to download the Affidavit:
+I’ve prepared a blank form for an Affidavit of Surviving Joint Tenant, that you can fill out.
+I've made it available here, along with instructions for how to fill it out and file it.

 How do I gain ownership of non-real property in joint tenancy?